 - Number 4.2.3 (2) Clauses 2 and 3 DCGK: The Code recommends that variable compensation elements should generally have a multi-year measurement basis relating mainly to the future.
 To this end, the company has decided that the variable compensation component in Management Board contracts should continue to be calculated applying a one-year measurement basis for the time being.
 However, the company regularly reviews whether to adjust Management Board compensation by way of mutual agreement.
 The company has also approved an employee stock ownership plan (ESOP) for the Management Board members, which ensures that they are exposed to a long-term incentive effect.

 - Number 4.2.3 (4) Clause 1: The Code recommends that when concluding Management Board employment contracts, care should be exercised to ensure that payments to a Management Board member on early termination of his/her contract, including fringe benefits, do not exceed the value of two years’ compensation (severance pay cap), and compensate no more than the remaining term of the employment contract.
 Management Board contracts concluded before the admission to stock market listing in February 2016 do not include a severance pay cap.
-The company has taken this into consideration in the case of Management Board contracts concluded before the IPO.
+The company has taken this into consideration in the case of Management Board contracts concluded after the IPO.

 - Number 4.2.3 (4) Clause 3: The Code recommends that the calculation of the aforementioned severance pay cap should be based on the total compensation for the respective financial year elapsed, and, where relevant, also on the basis of the prospective total compensation for the current financial year.
 Management Board contracts concluded before the admission to stock market listing do not include a severance pay cap.
-The company has taken this into consideration in the case of Management Board contracts concluded before the IPO.
+The company has taken this into consideration in the case of Management Board contracts concluded after the IPO.

 - Number 5.1.2 (2) Clause 3: The Code recommends setting an age limit for Management Board members.
 Given the age of the Management Board members in office, BRAIN AG has not set an age limit for the Management Board members to date.
 The Supervisory Board of BRAIN AG is reviewing whether such an age limit should be set in the future.